uhub/awesome-coffeescript/README.md

 * [tech-no-crat/html5-snake](https://github.com/tech-no-crat/html5-snake) - HTML5 snake game in coffeescript
 * [Takazudo/coffeeTutorial](https://github.com/Takazudo/coffeeTutorial) - CoffeeScript examples
 * [showell/Game-Of-Life](https://github.com/showell/Game-Of-Life) - Conway's Game of Life (in coffeescript)
-* [seblavoie/adobe-illustrator-layer-renamer](https://github.com/seblavoie/adobe-illustrator-layer-renamer) - Adobe Illustrator script to batch rename layers.
 * [sascha/meteor-chat](https://github.com/sascha/meteor-chat) - Chat application using Meteor, CoffeeScript, jQuery and some Twitter Bootstrap
 * [sagivo/node-coffeescript-express-mongoose-rest-api](https://github.com/sagivo/node-coffeescript-express-mongoose-rest-api) - a quick MVC skeleton for creating a RESTful server using express.js and mongoose
 * [rodw/named-parameters](https://github.com/rodw/named-parameters) - A small and simple utility for working with named parameters in JavaScript/CoffeeScript.
 (Inspired by optimist.)
 * [rockymeza/couchy](https://github.com/rockymeza/couchy) - CouchDB wrapper for node with CoffeeScript in mind.
 * [PragTob/CoffeeRecommender](https://github.com/PragTob/CoffeeRecommender) - A recommendation engine written in CoffeeScript and NodeJS
 * [pismute/generator-coffee](https://github.com/pismute/generator-coffee) - Create a Node.js module with Yeoman for Coffeescript
-* [php-integrator/atom-call-tips](https://github.com/php-integrator/atom-call-tips) - Atom package that shows call tips with parameter information in your PHP source code.
+* [OttoAllmendinger/js-quickhull3d](https://github.com/OttoAllmendinger/js-quickhull3d) - An implementation and visualization of the Quickhull3d algorithm in CoffeeScript
 * [osuushi/DelayedOp](https://github.com/osuushi/DelayedOp) - A simple library written in CoffeeScript for delaying operations until asynchronous calls have completed.
 * [NeuOL/neuol](https://github.com/NeuOL/neuol) - A website for association of Neu Online, which is using Coffeescript and based on Node.js + Express + Mongodb
 * [nesterow/flask-balabas](https://github.com/nesterow/flask-balabas) - An angular boilerplate for flask with yeoman and coffeescript